LukasXperiaZ/ML/Ex3/README.md

-How to setup the poetry environment
+How to set up the poetry environment
 ===

 1. install python 3 (3.10.8)